Medication Summary

 Enoxaparin (Lovenox)

-Only LMWH now approved by the FDA for the treatment of and prophylaxis for deep venous thrombosis (DVT) and pulmonary embolism.
-LMWH has been widely used in pregnancy, although clinical trials are not yet available to demonstrate that it is as safe as unfractionated heparin.
-Except in overdoses, checking PT or aPTT is not useful because aPTT does not correlate with the anticoagulant effect of fractionated LMWH.
+Enoxaparin is the only LMWH now approved by the FDA for treatment of and prophylaxis for deep venous thrombosis and pulmonary embolism.
+LMWH has been widely used in pregnancy, although clinical trials are not yet available to demonstrate that it is as safe as UFH.
+Except in overdoses, checking the prothrombin time (PT) or aPTT is not useful, because aPTT does not correlate with the anticoagulant effect of fractionated LMWH.

 Dalteparin (Fragmin)